fabrix-app/spool-broadcast/README.md

 ### Projectors
 Event listener that will save data from an event into a projection.
 A projection are just an easy Read table(s) that make reading from aggregates faster and easier to understand.

+### Dispatchers
+Occasionally, you may need to multi-project when a projection is run and trigger side-events.
+Dispatchers let you trigger these without running a processor for a new event.
+For example, an event happens and updates an aggregate or projection, but you have other listeners that don't need a fully new event to respond.
+This is different from a processor which will dispatch a new command, instead, a dispatcher is a "side effect" of an event that contains at least some data from the original event but has a different event id.

 ### Aggregates
 TODO